Early Medical Abortion at Home

 - have someone at home with you for the whole of the second treatment day

-- have a telephone-have access to transport so that you can attend clinic/hospital if concerned
+- have access to transport so that you can attend clinic/hospital if concerned

 - be within 30 minutes travel time of a hospital with an emergency department